EsauHervert/MATH-3345-Undergraduate-Numerical-Analysis/README.md

 # MATH-3345-Undergraduate-Numerical-Analysis
-This is the C++ code that I wrote in undergraduate Numerical Analysis
+This is the C++ code that I wrote in undergraduate Numerical Analysis the Fall of 2016 at the University of Texas at Arlington.

 The files are organized into 14 completed homeworks.
 Notably, the following algorightms are included in the following:

   Homework 1:

     Function Evaluation